adamko-dev/kotka-streams/README.md

 ## Quickstart

-Add [JitPack](https://jitpack.io/) as a repository, and add a dependency on `kotka-streams-extensions` for the basics.
+Add a dependency on `kotka-streams-extensions` for the basics.

 ```kotlin
 // build.gradle.kts